privacy compliance

 Read more …

-• What is a data breach response plan and how do I get one?
+• What is a data breach response plan and how do you obtain one?

 Organizations must now comply with the Notifiable Data Breaches Scheme.
 Learn how to create a Data Breach Response Plan and why it is so important for compliance.